-In the afternoon, start the visit of the most important places of the city (city tour) As the first site we’ll visit is Koricancha Temple, the Main Square and the Cathedral and then continue by bus to visit the archeological centers: The Sacsaywaman temple, Q’enqo, Puca Pucara and finally the Tambomachay temple.
-We’ll return to the hotel, and you’ll have a free evening.
+Upon arrival in Cusco city, we will give you the welcome at the airport and transfer to your selected hotel where you will have spare time for acclimatization and avoid altitude sickness in the future.
+On this day, at afternoon, you will start your itinerary with the visit of the most important places of the city (city tour).
+As the first site we’ll visit the main temple of the Incas, we are talking about the Qoricancha Temple of the Sun, then the Main Square and the Cathedral where you will find real unique pipeces of canvas of the Cusquenian School and then continue by bus to visit the archeological centers of Sacsaywaman, Q’enqo, Puca Pucara and finally the Tambomachay, to finally return to the hotel, and you’ll have a free evening.

 Our best day to acclimatize!!!

-8:30 am: We will make a full-day excursion to Urubamba, the sacred valley of the Incas and the ancient Inca market town of Pisac.
-We will have lunch in Urubamba and then visit Ollantaytambo, the only Inca town that was not defeated by the Spanish.
-You will have a chance to explore the ruins after to visit this amazing place we are going to take a short way to Chinchero where we are going to visit the typical market and the archeological site after that we enjoyed there we are going to come back to Cusco.
+Ready??
+This day is our full day excursion to the famous Sacred Valley of the Incas, so we will start our day at 8:30 am. traveling along this unique valley and taking some photos of the panoramic views.
+Our first place to visit is the ancient Inca market town of Pisac, where you can buy some souvenirs and help to this local people.
+Then we will visi the fortress of Ollantaytambo, the only Inca town that was not defeated by the Spanish.
+You will have a chance to explore the ruins to then take a short way to Chinchero where we are going to visit the typical market too and the archeological site.Finally we are going to come back to Cusco.

 Let’s start the adventure!!!!

-Today is our challenging day, we can do it my friends!!!
+Today is the challenging day, but don't worry, we can do it my friends!!!

 Once at the top you will be rewarded with spectacular views of the Andes, surrounding snow-covered peaks.
-You will also feel a great sense of accomplishment after conquering Dead Woman's pass., continue traversing the slopes on the left side of the valley all the way to our campsite in Paqaymayu at 11811 feet above sea level (3600 masl).
+You will also feel a great sense of accomplishment after conquering the Dead Woman's pass.
+Finally we will continue hiking through the slopes on the left side of the valley all the way to our campsite in Paqaymayu at 11811 feet above sea level (3600 masl).

 Today is our big day!!!

-We will get up very early around 4:00 am - to get to Inti Punku (the Sun Gate), to view Machu Picchu whit the first rays of the sun.
+Our final day at Inca Trail will start waking up very early around 4:00 am!! why?? to get to the most amazing Inca Gate called Inti Punku (the Sun Gate), here we will see Machu Picchu in a unique way, enjoying the view of the first rays of the sun.
 That will be a hike of 1-2 hours, with significant upward stretches in the last half.
 You will be walking in darkness, so a headlight is strongly recommended.
 The trail is marked and takes about 1½ hours.

 The trail contours a mountainside and drops into cloud forest before coming to an almost vertical flight of 50 steps leading up to the final pass at Intipunku (Sun Gate).
 Suddenly the whole of Machu Picchu.

-Today is our last day is this wonderful city and our farewell, for this reason, our Manager is going to organize an impressive Peruvian lunch in one of the most beautiful restaurant in the city by the afternoon we are going to pick you up from your hotel to airport to back home.
+Today is our last day is this wonderful city and our farewell, for this reason, our Manager is going to organize an impressive Peruvian lunch in one of the most beautiful restaurant in the city to finally at afternoon transport you from your hotel to airport to back home.